Guide to the Average Savings in America by Age

 It’s wise to have three to six months of expenses in an emergency fund.
 At the very least, aiming to have $1,000 handy in a savings account for unexpected expenses is recommended.

-For those who have started their careers, employer-sponsored retirement funds such as an IRA or a 401(k) can be good options to start saving for long-term retirement goals.
+For those who have started their careers, employer-sponsored retirement funds such as a 401(k) plan can be good options to start saving for long-term retirement goals.

 It makes sense to contribute at least enough to get matching funds from an employer, if that’s an option with your company’s plan.
-For reference, the average 401(k) savings for someone between the ages of 20 and 29 in the Fed’s survey was $10,500.
+For reference, the average 401(k) savings for those ages 25 to 34 is $42,640, according to Vanguard’s “How America Saves 2025” report.

 Recommended: Why You Should Start Retirement Planning in Your 20s